eurompi/eurompi.github.io/_pages/program.md

 ## Oct 1 - Day 1

+[randles]: ## "High performance computing (HPC) has long driven breakthroughs in physics, chemistry, and engineering.
+Today, the emergence of digital twins in healthcare introduces a new frontier: personalized, physics-informed simulations of the human vascular system.
+These models demand solving fluid dynamics over complex 3D anatomies across millions of heartbeats, while integrating continuous data from wearable sensors.
+The result is petabyte-scale datasets and real-time simulation needs that stretch the limits of algorithms, data handling, and scalability.
+&nbsp;
+This keynote will highlight how vascular digital twins expose new challenges and opportunities for HPC—reducing communication overhead in parallel time integration, compressing multimodal data streams without losing fidelity, and enabling adaptive, continuous simulation at exascale.
+Meeting these challenges requires leadership-scale systems co-designed with novel algorithms and workflows.
+Beyond medicine, these lessons illustrate how HPC can evolve to support time-critical, data-rich applications across domains, underscoring the need for sustained investment and long-term vision in high performance computing."

 [gropp]: ## "The MPI standard was created 31 years ago.
 During that time, the MPICH implementation of MPI has both provided users with a high-performance yet portable implementation and has contributed to the evolution of the MPI standard.
 In recognition of its impact, ACM recognized MPICH with the 2024 Software System Award.
 In this talk I will review how MPICH came to be, features and decisions that contributed to its success, and some comments on both the future of MPICH and MPI."

+[klepl]: ## "Message Passing Interface (MPI) has been a well-established technology in the domain of distributed high-performance computing for several decades.
+However, one of its greatest drawbacks is a rather ancient pure-C interface.
+It lacks many useful features of modern languages (namely C++), like basic type-checking or support for generic code design.
+In this paper, we propose a novel abstraction for MPI, which we implemented as an extension of the C++ Noarr library.
+It follows Noarr paradigms (first-class layout and traversal abstraction) and offers layout-agnostic design of MPI applications.
+We also implemented a layout-agnostic distributed GEMM kernel as a case study to demonstrate the usability and syntax of the proposed abstraction.
+We show that the abstraction achieves performance comparable to the state-of-the-art MPI C++ bindings while allowing for a more flexible design of distributed applications."

+[zhou]: ## "Sessions is one of the major features introduced in the MPI-4 standard.
+It offers an alternative to the traditional world communicator model by allowing applications to construct communicators from process sets, thereby eliminating the dependency on MPI_COMM_WORLD.
+The Sessions model was proposed as a more scalable solution for exascale systems, where MPI_COMM_WORLD was viewed as a potential scalability bottleneck.
+However, supporting Sessions is a significant challenge for established codebases like MPICH due to the deep integration of the world model in traditional MPI implementations.
+Although MPICH added support for the MPI-4 standard upon its release, it still internally relied on a global world communicator.
+This approach enabled applications written using the Sessions model to function, but it did not fulfill the full design intent of Sessions, which meant to decouple MPI from MPI_COMM_WORLD.
+&nbsp;
+We describe MPICH's effort to support ``true'' MPI Sessions, including a major internal refactoring.
+We describe the architectural changes required to support true Sessions and evaluate the resulting implementation’s scalability.
+Our results demonstrate that true Sessions can offer significant scalability benefits by adopting explicit hierarchical designs."

 [oraji]:## "Parallel programming models such as MPI and OpenSHMEM enable the use of large-scale distributed-memory computers in HPC.
 However, programmers often miss subtle rules regarding their APIs, such as properly synchronizing local memory accesses with communication and releasing acquired resources.
 Existing correctness tools aim to detect these issues automatically, but are typically model-specific.
 We propose the use of model-independent function annotations to avoid this dependency:
 Contracts allow the specification of generic pre- and postconditions at function declarations.
 We specify requirements that must be satisfied at the corresponding call sites to avoid common MPI errors such as resource leaks and local data races.
 The transparent nature of contracts also allows for easier maintainability and extensibility of checks.
 This paper presents a contract language and CoVer, an extensible static verifier to check the use of library-based parallel programming models.
 It applies data-flow analysis using the LLVM framework to verify these contract annotations.
 We compare detection accuracy against the static tools PARCOACH and MPI-Checker using RMARaceBench and MPI-BugBench, and compile-time overhead based on the mini-apps LULESH, miniVite, and the PRK Stencil Kernel.
 CoVer improved the detection accuracy by covering a wide variety of issues, while maintaining comparable overhead."